per1234/esparto/docs/api_alexa.md

 # Introduction

-If you do not have an echo, or you do not want Espsrto to react to one that you have, you must go to the config.h file and remove the line that says:
+If you do not have an echo, or you do not want Esparto to react to one that you have, you must go to the config.h file and remove the line that says:

 `#define ESPARTO_ALEXA_SUPPORT`